techmilldenton/flintconf/_features/features-branding-marketing.md

 title: Branding + Marketing
 icon: comments
 ---
-understand how to build your brand and turn that into finding customers and closing sales
+understand how to build your brand to find customers and close sales